dflynn-vgw/kotlin-scratch/README.md

 - **Testing**: `spring-boot-starter-test`, Reactor Test, `kotlin.test`
 - **Build Script**: Kotlin DSL (`build.gradle.kts`)
 - **Architecture**: Multi-module with Onion Architecture principles

+> **Note on Kotlin 2.1.0**: This project uses Kotlin 2.1.0 instead of 2.2.x due to a known incompatibility between Kotlin 2.2.21 and Gradle 8.14/9.x when using multi-module projects with inter-module dependencies.
+The issue manifests as a `ClasspathEntrySnapshotter$Settings` error during incremental compilation of modules with `project()` dependencies.
+Single-module projects work fine with Kotlin 2.2.21, but multi-module setups require Kotlin 2.1.x until this is resolved in a future Kotlin or Gradle release.

 ## 🏗️ How This Project Was Initialized